HMS Stirling Castle (1679): Wreck

 The archive of the Stirling Castle is dispersed over several repositories and is in various stages of preservation.
 In 2016 Historic England published a report on the conservation work carried out on some of the surface recovered material from the wreck site.

 In popular culture

 Daniel Defoe alleged that hundreds of sailors escaped onto sandbanks exposed at low tide, but the people of Deal were so busy salvaging goods after the storm that they left the survivors to drown.
-That many human remains were found in the wreck when she was first uncovered suggests that few managed to escape the wreck.
+This unfounded allegation incensed the citizens of Deal, whose Mayor had organised volunteers to go out to save men from the wreck, so they brought a libel action against Defoe.
+The Mayor had found himself liable for the maintenance of the survivors of the storm and their coach fares to London (for which he was eventually repaid by the Crown), as well as the burial expenses of those whose bodies were recovered.

 She was featured on the Channel 4 documentary series Wreck Detectives in 2003.